giacbrd/SmartPipeline/docs/usage.rst

 A source can also generate items indefinitely, then the pipeline will never end.

-In this example we define a source that generates 1000 items with a random variable string in the payload of each one.
+In this example we define a source that generates 1000 items with a random variable string in the data of each one.

 .. code-block:: python